Learn how to use Christmas carols in your homeschooling to make the most of the holiday season.

 There are a couple of different routes for connecting carols and geography in December.
 One is to pick a carol or two to listen to or learn from the region your students are already studying or from the setting of a book they are reading.
 Another option is to pick a favorite carol and explore the history of where it comes from geographically.

 A fun activity to make this subject more hands-on for busy boys and girls is to pass around a beachball printed with a globe pattern.
 The person who catches the ball sings the next line of the carol and finds its place of origin on the globe.

 Similarly, carols to listen to or learn may also be pulled from particular points in history and can likewise be inspired by a book or a current historical period being studied.

-In the vein akin to geography and history, books that showcase a carols text, whether in picture book or chapter book form, are lovely additions to the homeschool day for this season as family read alouds.
-They provide another organic invitation to sing-along as the text periodically punctuates the story’s narrative.
+In a vein akin to geography and history, books that showcase a carol’s text, whether in picture book or chapter book form, are lovely additions to the homeschool day for this season as family read-alouds.
+They provide another organic invitation to sing along as the text periodically punctuates the story’s narrative.

 Some titles like this that our family treasures are The Birds Christmas Carol by Kate Douglas Wiggin (the author of Rebecca of Sunnybrook Farm), I Saw Three Ships by Elizabeth Goudge, and Joy to the World by Tomie dePaola.

 Language arts is one of the most versatile subjects for incorporating carols.
 Here, I’m also lumping in the subject of foreign languages, where carols to listen to or learn may be selected from almost any language being studied, including Latin.

 Other options to try with your carol lyrics for traditional language arts study are dictation, penmanship practice, spelling, vocabulary, and sentence diagramming.
 You can read how our family tackles each of these skills individually throughout the whole school year in the article 5 Ways to Use Music Study for Language Arts.